crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

         + Restart server
         _ Rerun script if script changes (not md, css, yml)

+## Tuesday 20211109-1515 - 20211109-1530: 15 minutes

+    + Clean up serve script (50 minutes)
+    _ Consider defining views as a class for renderer globals
+    + Put link to livestream above

+## Tuesday 20211109-1530 - 20211109-1545: 15 minutes

+## Tuesday 20211109-1645 - 20211109-1700: 15 minutes

 # Schedule

-    Move img code into crosscompute-image (30 minutes)

-    Clean up serve script (50 minutes)
+## Phase 0

+    Restore automation batch report route
     Restore maps functionality
     Restore forms functionality

+## Phase 1

+    Combine serve and run into launch
+    Let user choose to run before serve to make debugging easier Pull from repository if option is enabled

+## Phase 2

-    Separate into packages
+    Move img code into crosscompute-image (30 minutes) Separate into packages
         Experiment with importlib.metadata
-        Experiment with different design patterns for the view plugins Consider defining views as a class for renderer globals
+        Experiment with different design patterns for the view plugins

-    Combine serve and run into launch
-    Let user choose to run before serve to make debugging easier
+## Phase 3

     Check if sse event triggers onmessage and onevent Make a new queue for each new see_echoes